 “They had us get an MRI, and it turns out Felicia had a paraganglioma, a rare, slow-growing, tumor,” recalls Marguerite Walbridge, Felicia’s mother.
 “So that was a very serendipitous infection; if she didn’t have it checked out, who knows how long we could have gone without finding the bigger problem?”

-The tumor was removed in August 2017 with surgery by Reza Rahbar, DMD, MD, an oral surgeon at Boston Children’s, and Felicia missed only the first week of her sophomore year of high school.
+The tumor was removed in August 2017 with surgery by Reza Rahbar, DMD, MD, an otolaryngologist/head and neck surgeon at Boston Children’s, and Felicia missed only the first week of her sophomore year of high school.
 After meeting with a genetic counselor from the Endocrine-Oncology Program, Jaclyn Schienda, ScM, LGC, her family learned the cause of her tumor: a mutation in a gene leading to a genetic condition known as familial paraganglioma-pheochromocytoma syndrome.

 It was a rare condition, but familiar to Felicia’s medical team, including oncologist Junne Kamihara, MD, PhD, endocrinologist Ari Wassner, MD, and surgeon Brent Weil, MD.
 The Endocrine-Oncology Program at Dana-Farber/Boston Children’s brings together these and other experts in endocrinology, oncology, surgery, and cancer genetics to provide coordinated care to patients diagnosed with endocrine tumors.

 “My doctors explained everything to me, and I had total confidence in them,” says Felicia.
 “I had to do eight months of antibiotics [for the bone infection] and start getting regular scans with Dr. Kamihara the next February, but everything seemed fine.”

 Then came the next act of her drama.

 An unexpected finding